-In this article I will demonstrate you how to easily install GNOME extensions directly from your browser.
+This article will demonstrate how to install GNOME extensions directly from your browser easily.

-GNOME Shell is one of the most widely used desktop environment for Linux.
-Probably the most standout aspect of GNOME is that it looks nothing like anything you have experienced before.
+GNOME Shell is one of the most widely used desktop environments for Linux.
+However, probably the most standout aspect of GNOME is that it looks nothing like anything you have experienced before.

 Going one step further, GNOME has various extensions that offer additional customization options.
 Once installed, they will help you add extra functionality to your GNOME Shell desktop and help modify existing features.